Vamsi9694/tableau-sales-dashboard/README.md

 # 📊 Sales Performance Dashboard (Tableau)

+An interactive Tableau dashboard providing insights into sales, profit, and customer trends across regions.

+## 🎯 Objective
+Design an interactive dashboard to analyze sales performance, profitability, and customer behavior.
 ## 🎯 Objective
 Design an interactive dashboard to analyze sales performance, profitability, and customer behavior.